 Section 2.
 The Board of Governors shall be charged with the management responsibilities of the Club as prescribed in these Bylaws and delegated to it by the Executive Committee and shall, subject to the powers and limitations granted in these Bylaws, have the necessary powers to carry out this responsibility.
 The Board of Governors shall designate and maintain a permanent headquarters for the Club when feasible and oversee the Club’s general administration, management, and procedure.
 It shall make such rules and regulations not inconsistent with the Club Bylaws as it may deem proper.
 It shall have the power to recommend appointments of Officers and members of Standing and Special Committees.
 It shall also approve the Treasurer’s budget at the commencement of each fiscal year and may, from time to time, alter or amend the same.

 Section 3.
-Any voting member of the Board of Governors shall be a Voting Member of the Club in Good Standing, under the age of forty-one, and shall be otherwise eligible to be a Governor.
+Except as explicitly provided elsewhere in these Bylaws, a voting member of the Board of Governors must be a Voting Member of the Club in Good Standing, under the age of forty-one, a registered member of the Republican Party unless exempted by the Executive Committee, and shall be otherwise eligible to be a Governor.

 Section 4.
 Board Members are to be styled as “Governors” and shall be defined as all elected and non-elective Officers, Assistant Officers, Permanent Standing Committee Chairmen, Ad Hoc & Special Committee Chairmen, Standing Committee Co-Chairmen, and At-Large Members of the Board of Governors.
 The total number of Governors shall never exceed thirty-two, excluding all Officers.

 Section 5.
 The President and Vice President shall serve as Chairman and Vice-Chairman of the Board of Governors.
 The Recording Secretary and Corresponding Secretary shall also serve as the Recording Secretary and Corresponding Secretary of the Board of Governors.